-Once a graduate application is received, test scores are reviewed and a transcript review is conducted to determine what prior undergraduate or graduate coursework can be accepted.
-The student's advisor and faculty liaisons in the teaching major department will determine a "Plan of Work" which lists the undergraduate and graduate courses needed for meeting the requirements of the Master of Education (M.Ed.)
+Once a graduate application is received, a transcript review is conducted to determine what prior undergraduate or graduate coursework can be accepted.
+The Education Student Services Specialist and faculty liaisons in the teaching major department will determine a "Plan of Work" listing the undergraduate and graduate courses needed for meeting the requirements of the Master of Education (M.Ed.)
 Plus Teacher Certification Program for the applicant's chosen teaching major, minor and certification level.

-As described above, a three-phase process is used to progress through the Teacher Certification Program; all requirements for each phase must be completed before advancing to the next phase.
-Aspiring Teacher Certification Program students work in the Exploratory Phase to be accepted into the Education Division through specific introductory coursework and testing.
-Once accepted into Phase II-Theory, the student will be assigned an Education Department faculty advisor.
-To then become admitted into Phase III-Practice students must fulfill further requirements.
+As described above, a four phase process is utilized for progressing in the Teacher Certification Program; all requirements for each phase must be completed before advancing to the next phase.
+Aspiring Teacher Certification Program students work in the Exploratory Phase to be accepted to the Program as Pre-Candidates through specific introductory coursework and testing, explained below.
+Once accepted as a Phase II Pre-Candidate, the student will be assigned an Education Department faculty advisor.
+To then become admitted as Phase III Teacher Certification Program Candidates, students must fulfill further requirements.
 The final phase is student teaching, a full time, supervised, professional residency teaching in a school.